Skip to content

 14 Use METHOD_BUFFERED or probe-and-capture for direct I/O Double-fetch / TOCTOU CVE-2024-38106

-Static analysis catches most input validation and double-fetch bugs at scale -- see Static Analysis.
-Fuzzing covers synchronization and error-path categories where static tools struggle.
-AutoPiff automates diff-based detection across Patch Tuesday drops.
+Static analysis catches most input validation and double-fetch bugs at scale.
+Static Analysis tools like CodeQL and Joern can systematically trace data flow from IOCTL input buffers to dangerous sinks across every code path.
+Fuzzing covers the synchronization and error-path categories where static tools struggle, because race conditions require runtime thread scheduling to manifest.
+AutoPiff automates diff-based detection across Patch Tuesday drops, matching the patch patterns that correspond to each anti-pattern.

 Cross-References